Go directly to content

 If you cannot find the answer you are looking for here, you can contact our skilled lawyers through Tekna’s legal department if you are a member.

-No. Employers are not allowed to request information about a job applicant’s pregnancy, plans to have children, or adoption during a recruitment process – whether in an interview or through other means.
+No. Employers are not allowed to ask if you are pregnant or plan to have children, whether in an interview or through other means.

 Yes.
 Pregnant employees and job applicants have the right to appropriate, individual accommodation in the recruitment process, at the workplace, and in their work tasks.
 The type of adjustments you are entitled to will depend on your specific needs.